YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 ### Image Element

 This tag renders image in a website.
 This is a self closing tag.
 The alternative text attribute should be present as it will display the content if the browser is unable to display the image for some reason.

+# Section 4 - Mutipage websites

+### Computer file paths
+Direct to a specific file or a folder.
+Two types Absolute file path - The address is from root of a computer.
+Relative file path - The address is in relation to the present file that we are working on.
+Here the file path will start form the current directory.
+To travel up a folder, we use ../ (Double dot slash) To stay in the current directory, we can use ./ (Single dot slash)

+### HTML Boilerplate

+The initial code that defines the basic structure of an HTML code.

+The first line is the doctype which represents the version of HTML.

+The next line is the HTML tag which between which all the code will be entered.
+It has an attribute called lang which is the language that its written.

+The third element is the head which is the head, which is where all the important information about our webpage is included, like the website name and other links.
+It has some attributes like charset which represents the character set of the contents of the website.

+Then Lastly the body inside which we code i.e include the body of the website.